Manipal Online M.Com Admissions

-Union Public Service commission will release the official UPSC IAS 2025 question paper for prelims on their website after the conclusion of the exams.
-Candidates will be able to download the IAS prelims 2025 question paper for prelims at upsc.gov.in.
+Union Public Service commission released the official UPSC IAS question paper 2025 for prelims on their website.
+Candidates can download the IAS prelims 2025 question paper for prelims at upsc.gov.in.
 The IAS question paper can be downloaded in PDF format.
 To improve their preparation for the IAS exam, candidates can refer to previous years' IAS question papers with answers.
 They can download the previous years IAS question papers in this article in the form of PDF.

 By solving UPSC CSE question papers and sample papers, aspirants can give an extra boost to their preparation.
 They can also get direct links to download last 10 years UPSC question papers with answers pdf here.
 To know more about the UPSC IAS prelims question paper, read the article below.